-16.1 This plan will be reviewed annually by the Audit & Scrutiny Committee or following an incident of fraud to ensure that it reflects changes which may be necessary to strengthen future responses to fraud.
-Staff wishing to receive clarification on this plan and/or suggest improvements should contact the Director of Corporate Support Services.
+- 16.1 This plan will be reviewed annually by the Council or following an incident of fraud to ensure that it reflects changes which may be necessary to strengthen future responses to fraud.
+Any need for change will be reported to the Audit Committee and will be approved by Corporate Resources, Policy, and Governance Committee. - 16.2 Staff wishing to receive clarification on this plan and/or suggest improvements should contact the Director of Corporate Support Services.